 My dear friend Harma had a lifelong dream to set up her own business.
 Now the day has arrived, and her business is born.
 She has her first customers.
 She has registered with the Chamber of Commerce.
-The changes around her are very noticeable, and she’s wondering what is happening inside and the external changes are more noticeable and obvious.
+The changes around her are very noticeable, and she’s wondering what is happening inside.
+The external changes are more noticeable and obvious.
 She can see the business changes, but she’s wondering who is she becoming.
-She asks:

 Just a question, when you started your business in 2007, and I know in the times before that there were also big transformations in many areas in your life, did you also have the feeling as if you were entering a totally new course in the outside world and also in your inside world?
 Parts of yourself you did not know yet or didn’t even know existed?
 Just wondering.
 When I became an entrepreneur, I felt like I was totally re-inventing myself and my life in all aspects, internal and external?